 - Test your trip switch or residual current device (RCD) twice yearly (when the clocks change) by pushing the test button

-- Test your smoke and carbon monoxide alarms twice yearly (when the clocks change) to ensure they are working
+- Test your smoke and carbon monoxide alarms twice yearly (when the clocks change)

-- Always use a registered Electrical Contractor to carry out electrical work.
+- Always use a registered Electrical Contractor to carry out electrical work

 Outdoor Safety Tips

-- Always look up and watch out for overhead electricity wires
+- Always check for overhead electricity wires

 - Never attach anything to an electricity pole or wire